Leonhardskirche

 History

-St. Leonard Church, Frankfurt, Germany
+St. Leonard Church, Frankfurt am Main

-During the following two centuries the church was expanded and modified into the Gothic structure that we see today.
+During the following two centuries, the church was expanded and modified into the Gothic structure that we see today.
 The signature octagonal towers and two entrance gates (now in the interior of the church) however are Romanesque originals.

 Interior of the Leonhardskirche, Frankfurt